 Matches will be announced by the following Wednesday.

-For the Fall 2020 semester, as a result of COVID-19: we ask that all participants be willing to meet either by phone call, zoom meeting, or at on an outdoor location for an in-person, yet socially distant interaction.
+As a result of COVID-19: we ask that all participants be willing to meet either by phone call, zoom meeting, or at on an outdoor location for an in-person, yet socially distant interaction.
 We will have the STEM Mixer, but this will be virtual.

 - Priority is given to UNM Engineering and Computer Science (or those interested in) Freshmen and Sophomore students, but Juniors and Seniors are still encouraged to apply.